 Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Suva, Fiji.

-As soon as you receive your appointment date, you must schedule a medical exam.
+As soon as you receive your appointment date, schedule a medical exam.
 Click the “Medical Exam Instructions” button below for a list of designated doctors’ offices in Fiji and Tonga.
-Please schedule and attend a medical exam with one of these doctors before your interview.
+Schedule and attend a medical exam with one of these doctors before your interview.

 It is important that you bring all required original documents to your interview.
 We’ve created a checklist that will tell you what to bring.
 Please print the checklist below and bring it to your interview along with the listed documents.